-I had never ridden an electric scooter before, so I was slightly apprehensive with how this silent scooter would be, could I be converted to enjoy life on an electric scooter?
+Before today I had never ridden an electric scooter before and I was slightly apprehensive about how silent this scooter would be.
+However, in this review I'm looking to answer one question - could I be converted to enjoy life on an electric scooter?

 The small yet sporty windscreen (if you can call it that) looks great along with those exposed front forks.
-When it comes to available colourways, you have your three options… white & red, black & red and black & white – me though, I had the black and purple livery of the English Electric Motor Co, which we all loved, shame such a livery isn’t available as standard!
+When it comes to available colourways, you have your three options… white & red, black & red, and black & white – though, I had the black and purple livery of the English Electric Motor Co, which we all loved and it really is a shame that such a livery isn’t available as standard!

 Suspension is provided by hydraulic shocks at the front and rear.
 Clearly, this scooter is more designed with inner cities and towns in mind, than the rough rural lanes of the Norfolk and Suffolk countryside that we used for testing.

 The suspension though did a respectable job considering the abuse it took from us.
-With relatively small wheels and on bumpy roads you expect the journey to be a bit rough at times and it is (though quite good fun too if you are that way inclined), get onto the smoother roads you’d expect to see the NGT scoot about on and you have a pleasant smooth journey, typical scooter seat comfort too.
+With relatively small wheels and on bumpy roads you expect the journey to be a bit rough at times and it is (though quite good fun too if you are that way inclined), get onto the smoother roads and expect to see the NGT scoot about on and provide you with a pleasant smooth journey.
+It includes a typical scooter seat so is also comfortable.

-Take the whole ‘electric power’ out of the equation and the NGT gives a typical scooter ride; very easy to throw around bends, small and easy to filter and just good general scooter feeling to it.
+Overall, if you take the whole ‘electric power’ out of the equation and the NGT gives a typical scooter ride - very easy to throw around bends, small and easy to filter, and has that good general scooter feeling to it.

 Riding the NIU NGT was a fun experience for me, I was concerned about the lack of noise, which admittedly I still have apprehensions about (I like people to hear where I am), but apart from that the NGT gives a fun and enjoyable ride primed for urban commutes.